JanssenProject/jans/docs/admin/developer/agama/samples.md

 [`login.ftlh`](https://github.com/JanssenProject/jans/raw/main/docs/admin/developer/agama/basic/login.ftlh) is 99% HTML markup and will not be detailed here.
 There are only a couple of things to highlight:

 - The conditional `<#if !(success!true)>` (around line 27) is used to determine if an error message should be included in the generated markup.
 It works this way: if the key `success` exists in this template data model, its value is negated (note the bang character before the left parenthesis) and the `if` condition is evaluated.
-If non-existing, a `true` value is assumed which is then negated and thus the `if` body will not be evaluated-
+If non-existing, a `true` value is assumed which is then negated and thus the `if` body will not be evaluated

 - Expressions of the form `${msgs[...]}` are used to access string messages defined in the server resource bundle.
-For more information visit ["Writing UI pages"](./ui-pages.md#data-model).
+For more information visit ["Writing UI pages"](./ui-pages.md#data-model)

 - The expression `${uid!}` (around line 35) is equivalent to `${uid!""}` and evaluates to the value of key `uid`.
-In case `uid` is not defined, an empty string value is used.
+In case `uid` is not defined, an empty string value is used

 ## Email OTP authentication